History of immigration to the United States: 1950s

 In 1950, after the start of the Korean War, the Internal Security Act barred admission of communists, who might engage in activities "which would be prejudicial to the public interest, or would endanger the welfare or safety of the United States."
 Significant Korean immigration began in 1965 and totaled 848,000 by 2004.

 The Immigration and Nationality Act of 1952 affirmed the national origins quota system of 1924 and limited total annual immigration to one sixth of one percent of the population of the continental United States in 1920, or 175,455.
 It exempted the spouses and children of U.S. citizens and people born in the Western Hemisphere from the quota.
 In 1953, the Refugee Relief Act extended refugee status to non-Europeans.

 In 1954, Operation Wetback forced the return of thousands of illegal immigrants to Mexico.
 Between 1944 and 1954, "the decade of the wetback," the number of illegal immigrants coming from Mexico increased by 6,000 percent.
 It is estimated that before Operation Wetback got underway, more than a million workers had crossed the Rio Grande illegally.
 Cheap labor displaced native agricultural workers, and the increased violations of labor laws and discrimination encouraged criminality, disease, and illiteracy.
 According to a study conducted in 1950 by the President's Commission on Migratory Labor in Texas, the Rio Grande Valley cotton growers were paying approximately half of the wages that were paid elsewhere in Texas.
 The United States Border Patrol, aided by municipal, county, state, federal authorities, and the military, began a quasi-military operation to search and seize all illegal immigrants.
-Fanning out from the lower Rio Grande Valley, Operation Wetback moved Northward.
-Initially, illegal immigrants were repatriated through Presidio because the Mexican city that was across the border, Ojinaga, had rail connections to the interior of Mexico by which workers could be quickly moved on to Durango.
+Fanning out from the lower Rio Grande Valley, Operation Wetback moved northward.
+Initially, illegal immigrants were repatriated through Presidio, Texas, because the Mexican city that was across the border, Ojinaga, had rail connections to the interior of Mexico by which workers could be quickly moved on to Durango.
 The forces used by the government were relatively small, perhaps no more than 700 men, but were augmented by border patrol officials, who hoped to scare illegal workers into fleeing back to Mexico.
 Ships became a preferred mode of transport because they carried illegal workers farther from the border than buses, trucks, or trains.
 It is difficult to estimate the number of illegal immigrants who left because of the operation, most of them voluntarily.
 The INS claimed as many as 1,300,000, but the number officially apprehended did not come anywhere near that total.
 The program was ultimately abandoned because of questions surrounding the ethics of its implementation.
 Citizens of Mexican descent complained of police stopping all "Mexican looking" people and using extreme "police-state" methods, including the deportation of American-born children who were citizens by law.